ScialdoneLab/MitoHEAR/Draft/paper.md

 To produce the energy they need, eukaryotic cells rely on mitochondria, organelles that are equipped with their own DNA (mtDNA).
 Each cell includes multiple mtDNA copies that are not perfectly identical but have differences in their sequence; such sequence variability is called heteroplasmy. mtDNA heteroplasmy has been associated with diseases [@Nissanka2020], can affect cellular fitness and have an impact on cellular competition [@Lima2020].
 Several single-cell sequencing protocols provide the data to estimate mtDNA heteroplasmy, including single-cell DNA-seq, RNA-seq and ATAC-seq, in addition to dedicated protocols like MAESTER [@Miller2021].
 Here, we provide MitoHEAR (Mitochondrial HEteroplasmy AnalyzeR), a user-friendly software written in R that allows the estimation as well as downstream statistical analysis of the mtDNA heteroplasmy calculated from single-cell datasets.
-MitoHEAR starts from FASTQ files, computes the frequency of each allele and, starting from these, estimates the mtDNA heteroplasmy at each covered position for each cell.
+MitoHEAR takes as input BAM files, computes the frequency of each allele and, starting from these, estimates the mtDNA heteroplasmy at each covered position for each cell.
-The parameters of the analysis (e.g., the filtering of the mtDNA positions based on read quality and coverage) are easily tuneable in a very user-friendly way.
+The parameters of the analysis (e.g., the filtering of the mtDNA positions based on read quality and coverage) are easily tuneable.
 Moreover, statistical tests are available to explore the dependency of the mtDNA heteroplasmy on continuous or discrete cell covariates (e.g., culture conditions, differentiation states, etc), as extensively shown in the detailed tutorials we include.

 # Statement of need
-Despite mtDNA heteroplasmy has important consequences on human health [@Stewart2015] and embryonic development [@Floros2019], there are still many open questions on how heteroplasmy affects cell's ability to function and regarding the mechanisms cells use to keep it under control.
+Despite mtDNA heteroplasmy has important consequences on human health [@Stewart2015] and embryonic development [@Floros2019], there are still many open questions on how heteroplasmy affects cells' ability to function and how cells keep it under control.
 With the increasing availability of single-cell data, many questions can begin to be answered, but it is fundamental to have efficient and streamlined computational tools enabling researchers to estimate and analyse mtDNA heteroplasmy.
-Our package MitoHEAR covers all steps of the analysis, instead of focussing only on a few specific steps (as in, e.g., [@Huang2021],[@Prashant2020]): from the processing of raw FASTQ files to the estimation of the heteroplasmy and downstream statistical analysis, with user-friendly functions that are highly customizable.
+Existing packages (e.g., [@Huang2021],[@Prashant2020],[@Calabrese2014]) focus only on the first step consisting in the quantification of heteroplasmy from BAM files, but they do not provide any specific tools for further statistical analyses or plotting.
+Instead, MitoHEAR covers all steps of the analysis in a unique user-friendly package, with functions that are highly customizable.
+Starting from BAM files, MitoHEAR estimates heteroplasmy and offers several options for downstream analyses.
+For example, statistical tests are provided to investigate the relationship of the mtDNA heteroplasmy with continuous or discrete cell covariates.
+Moreover,  there are plotting functions to visualize heteroplasmy and allele frequencies and to perform hierarchical clustering of cells based on heteroplasmy values.

 # Key functions

 The two main functions of `MitoHEAR` are:

-1. `get_raw_counts_allele`: a parallelized function that relies on Rsamtools and generates the raw counts matrix starting from FASTQ files, with cells as rows and bases with the four possible allele as columns.
+1. `get_raw_counts_allele`: a parallelized function that relies on Rsamtools and generates the raw counts matrix starting from BAM files, with cells as rows and bases with the four possible allele as columns.
 2. `get_heteroplasmy`: Starting from the ouput of `get_raw_counts_allele`, it computes the matrix with heteroplasmy values (defined as 1 minus the frequency of the most common allele) and the matrix with allele frequency values, for all the cells and bases that pass a filtering step procedure.

 Among the downstream analyses implemented in the package there are:

-1. Several statistical tests (e.g., Wilcoxon rank-sum test) for the identification of the mtDNA positions with the most different levels of heteroplasmy between discrete groups of cells or along a trajectory of cells (i.e., cells sorted according to a diffusion pseudo time);
+* Several statistical tests (e.g., Wilcoxon rank-sum test) for the identification of the mtDNA positions with the most different levels of heteroplasmy between discrete groups of cells or along a trajectory of cells (i.e., cells sorted according to a diffusion pseudo time) (**Figure 1** and **Figure 2**);
-2. Plotting functions for the visualization of heteroplasmy and the corresponding allele frequency values among cells;
+* Plotting functions for the visualization of heteroplasmy and the corresponding allele frequency values among cells;
-3. Hierarchical clustering of cells based on a distance matrix defined from the angular distance of allele frequencies that could be relevant for lineage tracing analysis [@LUDWIG20191325]
+* Unsupervised hierarchical clustering of cells based on a distance matrix defined from the angular distance of allele frequencies that could be relevant for lineage tracing analysis [@LUDWIG20191325] (**Figure 3**)

+![Example of an output plot generated by MitoHEAR showing the values of heteroplasmy at a given position estimated from single cells in three clusters indicated on the x-axis.
+Data from [@Lima2020]. \label{fig:flowshart}](docs/img/paper_fig_1.png){ width=60%}

+![Example of an output figure generated by MitoHEAR where the heteroplasmy is plotted as a function of the pseudo-time coordinate of each cell.
+Cells are classified in three clusters.
+The heteroplasmy shows a statistically significant change along the pseudo-time, as indicated by  the adjusted p-value reported at the top, which is computed by a generalized additive model fit.
+Data from [@Lima2020]. \label{fig:flowshart}](docs/img/paper_fig_2.png){ width=60%}

+![Unsupervised hierarchical clustering of cells based on a distance matrix defined from the angular distance of allele frequencies.
+The data shown is bulk RNA-seq mouse data from two mtDNA cell lines labelled *Loser* and *Winner*.
+Data from [@Lima2020]. \label{fig:flowshart}](docs/img/paper_fig_3.png){ width=60%}

 The package has been used in a recently published paper [@Lima2020], where we revealed that cells with higher levels of heteroplasmy are eliminated by cell competition in mouse embryos and are characterized by specific gene expression patterns.